 Located in University Hall’s Gray Chapel, the organ is the largest of six Klais organs in the country.
 It is a four manual tracker action organ with 82 ranks, 55 stops, and 4,644 pipes.

-Use accent marks.
+Use accent marks if possible.
 Always lowercase.

-Capitalize room when used with a number, letter or proper name.
+Capitalize room when used with a number, letter, or proper name.